Permutation Weighting: Conclusion

 \section{Conclusion}

 Weighting is one of the most commonly applied estimators for causal inference.
 This work provides a new lens on weighting by framing the problem in terms of importance sampling towards the distribution of treatment and covariates that would be observed under an RCT.
-Through this lens we introduced permutation weighting, which casts the weighting problem into a generic binary classification problem and allows the standard machine learning toolkit to be applied to the problem.
-We show that regret in this classification problem tightly bounds the bias and variance of the causal estimation problem.
+Through this lens we introduced permutation weighting, which casts the balancing weights problem into generic binary classification and allows the standard machine learning toolkit to be applied to the problem.
+We show that regret in this classification problem bounds the bias and variance of the causal estimation problem.
 Thus, methods for regularization and model selection from the supervised learning literature can be used directly to manage the bias-variance tradeoff of this causal effect estimation problem.
 Permutation weighting generalizes existing balancing schemes, admits selection via cross-validation, and provides a framework to sensibly integrate generic treatment types within the same weighting estimator.
-Simulations show that permutation weighting outperforms existing methods even in conditions unfavorable to the assumptions underlying the model.
-When, as is most common, the true form of confounding is not known, permutation weighting greatly improves on the state-of-the-art weighting estimators.
+Simulations show that permutation weighting outperforms existing estimation methods even in conditions unfavorable to the assumptions underlying the model.

 \appendixpage